MicrosoftDocs/powerbi-docs/powerbi-docs/sample-human-resources.md

    Notice most of the female bad hires are under 30.

-This environment is a safe one to play in.
-You can always choose not to save your changes.
-But if you do save them, you can select **Get Data** for a new copy of this sample.
+This environment is a safe one to play in, because you can choose not to save your changes.
+But if you do save them, you can always select **Get Data** for a new copy of this sample.

 ## Next steps: Connect to your data
 We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into human resources data.
 Now it's your turn; connect to your own data.
 With Power BI, you can connect to a wide variety of data sources.
 To learn more, see [Get started with the Power BI service](service-get-started.md).